 the District of Columbia authorization and release form

 your accommodation request, if you wish to apply for accommodations

 - Create an Account – You must first create an account and complete screening questions to determine your eligibility for the exam.

 - Electronic Application - Complete and submit the application online.
 If you completed the character and fitness questionnaire on the NCBE website within the past four years for a prior application to the District of Columbia, you will complete the abbreviated Re-Application.

 - Filing Fee - After completing all steps you will be prompted to pay the filing fee, either by credit card, debit card, or e-check.
 We do not accept any other form of payment (You will pay the fee for the background investigation directly to NCBE upon receipt of an invoice requesting payment.)

 - District of Columbia Authorization and Release form - Print the A&R form and sign it in the presence of a notary (Forms notarized on-line are acceptable).
 Scan and save the notarized A&R as a PDF document.
 The properly signed and notarized A&R PDF must be uploaded to your account by the published deadline.
-(If you previously applied for an exam in D.C. within the past 365 days and your background investigation was completed, you may re-upload the same form.
+(If you applied for an exam in D.C. within the past 365 days and your background investigation was completed, you may re-upload the same form.
 If you applied for an exam in D.C. more than 365 days ago you must upload a new notarized A&R.)

 - Supplemental forms - All bar exam applicants with a JD from an ABA Approved law school must upload a Declaration of Graduation/Anticipated Graduation Form.
 If you have previously applied, you may re-upload the form you used for the prior exam.

 All bar exam applicants who do not have a JD from an ABA approved law school must upload the following:

 - Declaration of Graduation From a Non-ABA approved law school